 Model-Based Methods:

 We have adapted two computational models of use-dependent learning that can explain behavior following training with consistent targets (see simulation section); however, the two models make dissociable predictions regarding the effect that changes in movement consistency during Learning have on use-dependent biases.
 We refer to the first model as the Strategy plus Use-Dependent model (Model 1).
 This model was inspired by a previously developed dual-process model of error-based and use-dependent learning (Diedrichsen et al., 2010).
+Unlike the force-field adaptation task used the in Diedrichsen et al. study, the learning paradigm we are proposing involves primarily explicit components without contribution from sensorimotor adaptation (French et al., 2018, Wood et al. 2020).
+Therefore, we replaced the implicit adaptation process from the Diedrichsen model with a strategic process which learns quickly.
 The second model is referred to as the Adaptive Bayesian model (Model 2) and was adopted from a reaching study of use-dependent learning (Verstynen and Sabes, 2011).

 Strategy Plus Use-Dependent Model: